anannya-patil/anannya-patil/README.md

 ---

+## Early & Exploratory Projects

+- **Smart Stick for the Visually Impaired:** ESP32-CAM-based obstacle detection with audio feedback
+- **Automatic Parking System:** Arduino-based slot tracking using sensors and LCD
+- **JEE Question Solver:** C-based terminal program for entrance-style problems
+- **Sports Information Website:** Static informational site using HTML, CSS, JS, Bootstrap

+---

-I’m currently strengthening my backend foundations, with a focus on data modeling, access control, and building systems that are consistent, reliable, and complete.
+I’m currently deepening my backend foundations with a focus on data modeling, access control, and building systems that remain consistent and reliable as they grow.